IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

 Training
 ========

 The first step in training is to prepare the data for generating a word embedding model.
-We provide a subset of English Wikipedia at datasets/wikipedia as a sample corpus under the
-`Creative Commons Attribution-Share-Alike 3.0 License <https://creativecommons.org/licenses/by-sa/3.0/>`__ (Copyright 2018 Wikimedia Foundation).
+We provide a subset of English Wikipedia at datasets/wikipedia as a sample corpus under the `Creative Commons Attribution-Share-Alike 3.0 License <https://creativecommons.org/licenses/by-sa/3.0/>`__ (Copyright 2018 Wikimedia Foundation).
-The output of this step is the marked corpus where noun phrases are marked with the marking character (default: "\_") as described in the `NLP Architect np2vec module documentation <http://nlp_architect.nervanasys.com/np2vec.html>`__.
+The output of this step is the marked corpus where noun phrases are marked with the marking character (default: "\_") as described in the NLP Architect :doc:`np2vec` module documentation.
+The pre-process script supports using NLP Architect :doc:`noun phrase extractor <spacy_np_annotator>` which uses an LSTM :doc:`chunker` model or using spaCy's own noun phrases matcher.
 This is done by running:

 .. code:: python

   python solutions/set_expansion/prepare_data.py --corpus TRAINING_CORPUS --marked_corpus MARKED_TRAINING_CORPUS

-The next step is to train the model using `NLP Architect np2vec module <http://nlp_architect.nervanasys.com/np2vec.html>`__.
+The next step is to train the model using NLP Architect :doc:`np2vec` module.
 For set expansion, we recommend the following values 100, 10, 10, 0 for respectively, size, min_count, window and hs hyperparameters.
 Please refer to the np2vec module documentation for more details about these parameters.

 .. code:: python